Masetto96/rhythmic-pattern-analysis/README.md

    Evaluates the degree to which the feature maintains its invariance despite transformations applied to the signal.

 **classification_demo.ipynb:**
-   Showcases the practical application of the feature for classification purposes utilizing the ballroom and greek dances dataset.
+   Showcases the practical application of the feature for genre classification purposes

-**stm.py:**
+**clustering_demo.ipynb**
-  Contains the implementation of the magnitude scale transformation and all the necessary functions to compute it.
+   K-means and K-medoids, UMAP visualization.